mandolyte/uw-obsidian/vault/tn/EXO-jq4u.md

 # Exodus 14 General Notes
 ## Structure and formatting

-This is an important event in the history of Israel, known as the “parting of the sea of reeds (Red Sea).”
+This is an important event in the history of Israel, known as the “parting of the Sea of Reeds.”
-Throughout this chapter and chapter 15 the word “sea” is used.
-The context shows that this is the sea of reeds (Red Sea).
-Since the text does not explicitly say that though, the ULT will only say “sea.”
-In your translation, it may help people to be more specific than the text if just using “sea” is confusing.

 ## Special concepts in this chapter